 Any potential risk issues identified are presented to the VRM and OCC's Legal Department for review.
 Potential risk issues may also be shared with the VRWG.
-An agreement that addresses control and business requirements is then negotiated with the vendor and executed by an OCC officer (as defined in Article IV of OCC's By-Laws).
+An agreement that addresses control and business requirements is then negotiated with the vendor and executed by an OCC officer (an OCC Vice President or above).